tidypress

 SettingControls

-Collection key (for example works)Content folder docs/src/content/works/ and home.order entries
+Collection key worksContent folder site/src/content/works/ and home.order entries

 basePathPublic URLs (/works, /works/sample)